PoojaSSW/GifFinder/README.md

 By Default, on load the most trending gifs are shown.
 Users can enter any text they wish to see the GIF for.

-The app takes teh api and loads the relevant resulst on teh page.
+The app takes the api and loads the relevant results on the page.

-On left side, there are 2 set of filters defined for this app.
+On the left side, there are 2 set of filters defined for this app.

   1) Rating Filter: User can choose the GIF based on the Ratings.
 Examples include Y, G, PG, PG-13 and R

-  2) Sort based on Title(A-Z and Z-A) and Time(Oldest and Latest)
+  2) Sort based on Title(A-Z and Z-A) and Imported Gif Time(Oldest and Latest)

 ## Platform